Assessing the impact of transient orbital resonances: Results

 We consider a one-year inspiral of an EMRI system with $\eta =10^{-5}$ and $M =10^6 \, \text{M}_\odot$.
 For simplicity we set the three resonance coefficients to be equal $\mathcal{E} = \mathcal{L}_z = \mathcal{Q}$, but have verified that the results are not significantly influenced by this choice.
 As we increase the size of the resonance coefficients, we calculate the mismatch $\mathcal{M}(h,h^{res})$ between non-resonant and resonant waveforms for the two LISA channels.
 Since the results of the two channels are basically identical we show the results in Figure~(\ref{fig:coef_olap}) for channel $I$ only.

 These results reflect some of the previous findings.
 The region of the parameter space where the dephasings are larger have a larger mismatch.
-In fact, prograde orbits (green and blue) show a larger mismatch than retrograde (orange and red).
+In fact, prograde orbits (dash-dot-dotted green and dotted blue lines) show a larger mismatch than retrograde (dashed orange and, solid and dashdotted red lines).
 The spin parameter mildly affects the overall behavior.
 For higher eccentricity systems, the mismatch begins to increase significantly for smaller absolute values of the resonance coefficients.
 We find a direct proportionality between the mismatch $\log|\mathcal{M}|$ and the resonance coefficients $\log\mathcal{C}$ for $\mathcal{C}<3\cdot10^{-4}$.
 This is due to the fact that the mismatch scales like the dephasing squared, and, as previously discussed, the dephasing at the end of the inspiral scales approximately like $\sim \Delta \dot{\omega}\sim \mathcal{C}$.
 Therefore the scaling $\log|\mathcal{M}|\propto\log\mathcal{C}$ is not unexpected.

-From Figure~(\ref{fig:coef_olap}) we conclude that for resonance coefficients smaller than $ 2\times 10^{-5}$ the effects of resonance can be neglected.
-Furthermore, we infer that the mismatch strongly depends on the parameter space location of the EMRI system and that the largest mismatches, for a fixed size of the resonance coefficients, occur for low eccentricity, prograde orbits.
+A common criterion for assessing if two waveforms are indistinguishable is that the norm of the waveform difference, $(\delta h | \delta h) < 1$.
+This criterion was first introduced in~\cite{Flanagan:1997kp} and ~\cite{PhysRevD.71.104016}, but was popularised by~\cite{Lindblom:2008cm}.
+The mismatch is approximately $(\delta h|\delta h)/(2 \rho^2)$ and so the indistinguishability criterion is satisfied for ${\cal M} \lesssim 1/(2 \rho^2)$, which is approximately $10^{-3}$ for the $\rho \sim 20$ systems considered here.
+From Figure~(\ref{fig:coef_olap}) we conclude that for resonance coefficients smaller than $\sim 10^{-5}$ the waveforms are indistinguishable, regardless of the choice of system parameters, and so the effects of the resonance can be neglected.
+Furthermore, we infer that the mismatch strongly depends on the parameter space location of the EMRI system and that the largest mismatches, for a fixed size of the resonance coefficients, occur for high eccentricity, prograde orbits in the small resonance strength regime $|\mathcal{C}|<10^{-3}$.

 We have considered a worst case scenario for the mismatch because we did not maximize over the initial time, phases or other model parameters in order to find the best-fit template, as is normally done in GW data analysis.
 However, we do not expect the above results to drastically change with this maximization, as already demonstrated in~\citep{berryImportanceTransientResonances2016}.